Overview

 When this option is selected, a custom CSS file can be

-specified, which will allow the output to more closely match
+specified, which will enable the output to more closely match

 the look-and-feel of your website.
 The CSS file should be a